-Sections "II.
+The subsequent sections "II.
 Preparation of the KAKENHI Application Form (Research Proposal Document)", "III.
 Completion Research Ethics Education Course and others", "IV.
-On the Handling of Research Projects Scheduled to be Continued in FY2019" and "V. Procedures to be Completed by the Research Institution" contain information on the various procedures that must be carried out by JSPS International Research Fellows, their host researchers, and host research institutions.
+On the Handling of Research Projects Scheduled to be Continued in FY2020" and "V. Procedures to be Completed by the Research Institution" describe conditions for application, required pocedures, and other matters, to be followed by the respective actors.

-This call for proposals opens before the finalization of the FY2019 budget so as to enable researchers to start their research as early as possible.
-Please be aware that, depending on the overall budget situation, details on the resources to be allocated and other matters may be subject to change at a later stage.
+This Call for Proposals announced prior to the finalization of the national budget for FY2020 so as to prospective applicants proceed with an early preparation for review and enable to commence their research activities as soon as possible.
+It is, therefore, to be reminded that depending on the situation of the national budget enactment, details on the grant allocation and other matters may be subject to change at a later stage.